Envirometrix/PNVmaps/README.md

-# Global Maps of Potential Natural Vegetation at 1 km resolution
+# Global Maps of Potential Natural Vegetation based on Machine Learning

 Update of the predictions at 250 m spatial resolution is available for **[download](https://doi.org/10.5281/zenodo.3526619)**.